juanpbm/Portafolio/README.md

-# Programming Portfolio
+# **Programming Portfolio**

-## Codes From Class Projects
+## Academic Projects and Class Assignments

-These codes were made using Dev C++, Arduino, or Linux.

-mostly i worked alnoe and in some cases, I worked in a group.
+Here you will find my more relevant coding experience that is not protected by intellectual property.
+Everything has been written in C, C++, or Python.

-Refer to the readme.md in each folder for code description.
+Please refer to the README.md in each folder for a detailed description of its contents..